NEKiarie/BankInfoWebsite/README.md

 # BankInfoApp

- This BankingWebApp application is designed as an information endpoint where new and existing clients can browser through to enquire information as well have a contact the bank.
+ This BankingWebApp application is designed as an information endpoint where new and existing clients can browser through to enquire information as well have a contact with the bank.

 ## Demo